CSURF Research/Creative Scholarship Supplies Awards

-The CSURF Research Supplies Awards will be awarded on a competitive basis to students enrolled in honors projects (499) or DIS (491) research projects during the Spring 2013 semester.
+The CSURF Research/Creative Scholarship Supplies Awards will be awarded on a competitive basis to students enrolled in honors projects (499) or DIS (491) projects.
 Students in any major are eligible.
-These awards are offered to help support the costs of supplies needed to conduct the undergraduate research project.
+These awards are offered to help support the costs of supplies needed to conduct the undergraduate research or creative scholarship project.

-- The maximum award is $300.
-Only one award per year per student.
+- The maximum award is $400.
+Only one award per academic year per student.

 - Allowable costs include supplies inextricably bound to the conduct of the project.

-- Unallowable costs include: printing or binding of honors project paper, travel expenses, student salary, secretarial support, faculty salary, expenses associated with completing degree requirements or meeting licensing/certification requirements, and attendance at conferences, meetings, or symposia.
+- Unallowable costs include: printing or binding of honors project paper, travel expenses, student salary, administrative support, faculty salary, expenses associated with completing degree requirements or meeting licensing/certification requirements, incentives or gifts for participants, food for research particpants, and attendance at conferences, meetings, or symposia.

 - All requested costs are to be detailed and justified in the budget and budget narrative.